whistler/architect/README.md

 ## Usage

-    $ architect file.txt
+    $ architect [file ...]

-This generates a output file with a png extension with the same base name as the input file.
+This generates a output file with a svg extension with the same base name as the input file.

 ## Examples